High-frequency ventilation: Bunnell LifePulse jet ventilator

-High-frequency jet ventilation (HFJV) is provided by the Bunnell Life Pulse High-Frequency Ventilator.
+HFJV is provided by the Bunnell Life Pulse High-Frequency Ventilator.
 HFJV employs an endotracheal tube adaptor in place for the normal 15 mm ET tube adaptor.
 A high pressure "jet" of gas flows out of the adaptor and into the airway.
 This jet of gas occurs for a very brief duration, about 0.02 seconds, and at high-frequency: 4-11 hertz.
 Tidal volumes ≤ 1 ml/Kg are used during HFJV.
 This combination of small tidal volumes delivered for very short periods of time creates the lowest possible distal airway and alveolar pressures produced by a mechanical ventilator.
 Exhalation is passive.
 Jet ventilators utilize various I:E ratios—between 1:1.1 and 1:12—to help achieve optimal exhalation.
 Conventional mechanical breaths are sometimes used to aid in reinflating the lung.
 Optimal PEEP is used to maintain alveolar inflation and promote ventilation-to-perfusion matching.
 Jet ventilation has been shown to reduce ventilator induced lung injury by as much as 20%.
 Usage of high-frequency jet ventilation is recommended in neonates and adults with severe lung injury.